 Androgen Deprivation therapy for

-Bone mineral density decreases during androgen deprivation therapy in men with prostate cancer.
+Bone mineral density decreases during androgen deprivation therapy in men with prostate cancer, therefore it may be a good idea to do it intermittently.
 A sharp decline in hemoglobin levels after initiating androgen deprivation therapy to treat advanced prostate cancer is associated with shortened survival.

 Anti androgen, blockade